Shotbow/fudawiki-files/hanafuda/games/roppyakken.md

 - Failing that, the player who captured the *Seven Ribbons* yaku;
 - Or, failing that, whichever player has the highest total score.

+In the unlikely event of a tie, a further round may be played if desired.

+> Some rule sets many not recognise *Four Brights* or *Seven Ribbons* as instant wins.
+In these versions of the game, victory simply goes to whichever player has the highest score.
+{.is-info}

 # Card Values
 |Card Type|Value|Number in Deck|